Jwink3101/PyFiSync/readme.md

 Moves and deletions are tracked via attributes described below.

-Note: On HFS+ (and maybe APFS), macOS's file system, inodes are not reused quickly.
-On ext3 (Linux) they are recycled leading to issues when files are deleted and new ones are made.
+Note: On HFS+ (and maybe APFS?), macOS's file system, inodes are not reused quickly.
+On ext3 (Linux) they are recycled rapidly leading to issues when files are deleted and new ones are made.
+Do not use inodes alone on these systems

 Available attributes: